 In 2010, Vietnam was ranked as the eighth-largest crude petroleum producer in the Asia and Pacific region.

-In 2010, Vietnam's road system had a total length of about 188,744 kilometres (117,280 mi) of which 93,535 kilometres (58,120 mi) are asphalt roads comprising national, provincial and district roads.
+In 2010, Vietnam's road system had a total length of about 188,744 kilometers, of which 93,535 kilometers were asphalt roads.

 In 2010, Vietnam's total state spending on science and technology amounted to roughly 0.45% of its GDP.
-Ngô Bảo Châu won the 2010 Fields Medal for his proof of fundamental lemma in the theory of automorphic forms.
+Ngô Bảo Châu also won the 2010 Fields Medal for his proof of fundamental lemma in the theory of automorphic forms.

 In 2011, Vietnam was the third-largest oil producer in Southeast Asia with a total output of 318,000 barrels per day.